ReadShade/ReadShade/source/reshade/dxvk.rst

 #. **Run the ReShade Installer:**

    - Open the downloaded ReShade installer.
-   - Click "Click here to select a game and manage its ReShade installation."
+   - Click :guilabel:`Click here to select a game and manage its ReShade installation`.
    - Browse to your game's main executable file (the same :file:`.exe` you copied DXVK files to).
 Select it.
    - ReShade will then ask you to select a rendering API. **This is crucial:** Since you installed DXVK, your game is now effectively running on Vulkan.
 So, select :guilabel:`Vulkan` from the list.
    - ReShade will then ask you which effect packages you want to install.
 You can select all of them, or just the ones you think you'll use.
 Click :guilabel:`OK` or :guilabel:`Continue`.